-For Future Work we intend to evaluate our approach in a real-world scenario, which we expect to be more challenging due to larger numbers of tags that potentially affect the read performance.
+For Future Work we intend to evaluate our approach in a real-world scenario, which we expect to be more challenging due to an even larger number of RFID tags.
 Moreover, we additionally plan on including relative differences between RSSI values of simultaneously read RFID tags to better reflect depth information.
 Further, we are interested in incorporating additional data of sensors, such as accelerometer or gyroscope, available in the mobile handhelds into the calculation of temporal distances.

-We strongly believe that the methodology and dataset presented in this paper will build the foundation for an array of novel RFID tag localization techniques, all based on temporal distances.
+We strongly believe that the methodology and dataset3 presented in this paper will build the foundation for an array of novel RFID tag localization techniques, all based on temporal distances.